 3 Assistance in developing methodologies for establishing national tables of frequency allocations and spectrum redeployment

-Tables of frequency allocations form the mainstay of spectrum management; they identify the services provided and their category of use.
+National tables of frequency allocations form the mainstay of national spectrum management; they identify the services provided and their category of use.
 ITU could encourage administrations to make available national frequency allocation tables to the public and stakeholders and facilitate administrations' access to information available in other countries, in particular by developing links between its website and the websites of administrations which have produced national tables of frequency allocations available to the public, allowing developing countries to obtain information on national allocations in a rapid and timely fashion.
 ITU-R and ITU-D could also compile guidelines for the development of the above-mentioned tables.
-Spectrum redeployment is sometimes necessary to allow the introduction of new radiocommunication applications.
+Spectrum redeployment is sometimes necessary to allow the introduction of new radiocommunication applications and systems.
 ITU could provide support in this regard by compiling guidelines for the implementation of spectrum redeployment, on the basis of practical experience of administrations and based on Recommendation ITU-R SM.1603 – Spectrum redeployment as a method of national spectrum management.

-In certain circumstances, the Telecommunication Development Bureau (BDT) could make available the assistance of its experts for the development of national tables of frequency allocations and for the planning and implementation of spectrum redeployments, at the request of the countries concerned.
+In certain circumstances, the Telecommunication Development Bureau could make available the assistance of its experts for the development of national tables of frequency allocations and for the planning and implementation of spectrum redeployments, at the request of the countries concerned.

 To the extent possible, ITU-D should incorporate appropriate issues into its regional seminars on spectrum management.